-He is a graduate of Duke University School of Medicine, and completed his residency in the prestigious University of Michigan Department of Neurosurgery.
-He went on to a fellowship in cerebrovascular and skull base surgery, training under the tutelage of renowned neurosurgeons Dr. Jacques Morcos and Dr. Roberto Heros in Miami.
+Dr. Wang received his medical degree from the Duke University School of Medicine.
+He completed his residency in the prestigious University of Michigan Department of Neurosurgery, and went on to a fellowship in cerebrovascular and skull base surgery, training under renowned neurosurgeons Dr. Jacques Morcos and Dr. Roberto Heros in Miami.
 He then performed a fellowship at Seattle Children's Hospital with pediatric neurosurgeons Dr. Jeffrey Ojemann and Dr. Richard Ellenbogen, prior to joining the faculty at UCLA.

-While Dr. Wang claims to have had hobbies in the past, he mostly enjoys cleaning up after his three young kids in his free time.
+Though he claims to have had hobbies in the past, Dr. Wang now enjoys cleaning up after his kids in his spare time.